 “What 2021 will bring is more of what we have seen for a few months, which is over-the-top bookings, price increases, shortage and a reconciliation of procurement strategies to longer-term ordering.
 The furore with which politics are now trying to tackle the dependency of Europe on Asia when it comes to semiconductor production shows the strategic significance of this technology for many sectors of the European industry.
 It can be expected that the shift in awareness will not have any short-term impact on supply.”

-DMASS Ltd. reports to members only new statistics on Passive Components, Electromechanical Components and Power Supplies.
+DMASS Ltd. reports to members only statistics on Interconnect, Passive Components, Electromechanical Components and Power Supplies (IPE).

 DMASS, a European non-profit organisation, is the only industry body that collates detailed semiconductor distribution market data on a quarterly basis by country and product groups such as Microcontrollers, Flash Memories, Analog components and many more.
 DMASS figures are collected and consolidated by Data Dynamics Ltd.